This is the multi-page printable view of this section. Click here to print.

 Step 3: Prepare internal Helm chart repository

 Along with the container images, you also must ensure that the following Helm charts are available in your internal Helm Chart repository.
+The WSM tool introduced in the last step can also download the Helm charts.
+Alternatively, download them here:

 Step 4: Set up Helm repository